What Is Employee Retention? Benefits, Causes and Strategies

 How to improve employee retention?

-Offer valuable training: Help employees grow in their careers with training that leads to advancement opportunities.
+• Give valuable training: Help employees develop professionally by providing training that leads to promotions.

 Conclusion